7mate: Sport

 7mate televises live AFL coverage into New South Wales and Queensland, where rugby league is the more dominant sport, and Western Australia, due to the time difference.
 Some matches may be televised after midnight, or not shown at all, as the current AFL contract requires the local teams (i.e. Sydney Swans/Greater Western Sydney Giants, Brisbane Lions/Gold Coast Suns and West Coast Eagles/Fremantle Dockers) to be televised live (or, in the case of Western Australia, on a three-hour delay) into their respective states.
 7mate was also the exclusive broadcaster of the International Rules Series to Australian audiences.

 During the AFL season, the Supercars Championship airs on 7mate in Melbourne, Adelaide and Perth if there are AFL matches being televised at the same time.

 7mate also exclusively broadcast all matches of the 2013 Rugby League World Cup.

-It was announced in November 2013 that 7mate have picked up the rights to televise the 2014 Hopman Cup, after Network Ten decided to discontinue its association with the event after three editions.
+It was announced in November 2013 that 7mate have picked up the rights to televise the Hopman Cup, after Network Ten decided to discontinue its association with the event after three editions.

 The 2013–14 LFL Australia season of Legends Football League aired on 7mate.

 7mate would broadcast South Australian National Football League games from 2014 as part of the Seven Network's three-year deal to exclusively broadcast the SANFL.
 After being with the ABC since 1993, this marks the leagues return to commercial television for the first time in 22 years.

 On 15 June 2014, it was announced by Reggie Bush on Sunrise that the Seven Network had agreed to a five-year deal to broadcast the NFL.
 That deal was extended for another three years in 2022.
-Under the new deal, the network's live and free coverage deal will continue across the 2022, 2023 and 2024 seasons.

 Since 2015, 7mate has been used to continue Seven's coverage of sport when the main Seven channel breaks for its nightly news bulletin such as with the Australian Open tennis (until 2018) or cricket (from 2019).

 In August 2016, 7mate broadcast the 2016 Summer Olympics from Rio de Janeiro.

 In April 2018, 7mate broadcast the 2018 Commonwealth Games from the Gold Coast.

-Seven, and by extension 7Mate, is the new free-to-air home of cricket in Australia in conjunction with Foxtel.
+Seven, and by extension 7mate, is the new free-to-air home of cricket in Australia in conjunction with Foxtel.
 This ended Nine's famous 45-year run as the exclusive Cricket broadcaster and also this ended Ten's famous 5-year run as the exclusive Big Bash League broadcaster.
 The network will televise all Men's international tests matches, 43 Big Bash League Matches, all women's Internationals and 23 Women's Big Bash League Matches.
 The six-year deal starts in 2018/19 and runs until 2023/24.

 In 2021, 7mate broadcast the 2020 Summer Olympics from Tokyo.